uttu540/React_PWA_Weather_App/README.md

 ## Introduction

-### A react progressive web app (PWA) for checking teamperature and weather conditions
+### A react progressive web app (PWA) for checking temperature and weather conditions

 This is my first time creating a progressive web app hence a basic application.